Updated September 2023

 1. Get the look.
 If you want people to take you seriously, you’ve got to present yourself in a serious way.
-When making your submissions to agents and editors, skip the bright-colored paper, the “clever” query letter intros (editors get sick of them fast), the thumbnail image of your face on the manuscript.
+When making your submissions to agents and editors, skip the fancy fonts and multicolor lettering, the “clever” query letter intros (editors get sick of them fast), the thumbnail image of your face on the manuscript.
 Just be brief, straightforward, and businesslike.
 Also, follow industry standard formatting and have your work proofread.
 Interestingly enough, it’s often the veteran writers who are more inclined to appreciate proofreading than the newbies—but that’s probably why they earn veteran status to begin with.

 2. Write to the right people.
 The first mistake of making submissions is taking the “blanket” approach: wallpapering the whole country with your query and cover letters.
 A few well-placed and specific queries truly mean much more than 50 that are almost well-placed.
 Queries that are almost well-targeted will almost get you published.
 Do the research (or hire someone who will) to make your submissions matter.
 (NOTE: We’ve found that writers who take this seriously tend to be more successful.
 Submitting selectively is a sign of a writer who knows what she or he is about.
 Selective writers put so much love into their manuscripts that they won’t submit to just anyone.
 Selectiveness is a very good sign because it demonstrates the right attitude for success.)